-We will send a special electronic e-badge to every participating class whose teacher emails us at firstname.lastname@example.org, and lets us know they have completed the Scavenger Hunt activity successfully.
+We will send a special electronic e-badge to every participating class whose teacher emails us at email@example.com to let us know that they have completed the Scavenger Hunt activity successfully.

-1. Please download the Scavenger Hunt Questions and Answers, and prepare a Scavenger Hunt for your individual class.
-Simply add or subtract questions for your students to match an appropriate number of questions and level of difficulty for your needs.
+1. Download the Scavenger Hunt Questions and Answers, and prepare a Scavenger Hunt for your individual class: simply add or subtract questions for your students to match an appropriate number of questions and level of difficulty for your needs.

-2. Point out the link for the new and easier to use Kids’ Guide to Canada map at the top of the Scavenger Hunt for your students.
+2. Point out to students that the link for the new Kids’ Guide to Canada map is printed at the top of the Scavenger Hunt Question sheet.

 3. You may wish to have your students work in partners or small groups, as this activity is an excellent opportunity for collaborative learning.

-4. Depending on your students, you may also wish to explore the map in general with the class before they begin the Scavenger Hunt, pointing out the different tools which are available for map reading purposes, but not actually searching for any of the items.
+4. Depending on your students, you may also wish to explore the map in general with the class before they begin the Scavenger Hunt, pointing out the different tools which are available for map reading purposes.

 5. Please note that allowing students to search for answers on the internet encourages initiative, but defeats the purpose of this activity – which to explore the map and improve map reading skills!